 - Homemade Perfect Bar Recipe

 - Pumpkin Chocolate Chip Protein Muffins

 - 1 1/4 cups old fashioned rolled oats (125 grams)

 - 1/2 cup unsweetened apple sauce (122 grams)

 - 1/2 packed cup vanilla protein powder (60 grams)

 - 1 1/2 cups diced apple (160 grams/1 small-medium)

 - salt, to taste

-- Preheat oven to 350 degrees Fahrenheit and line a baking sheet with parchment paper or a silpat mat.
+- Preheat the oven to 350 degrees Fahrenheit and line a baking sheet with parchment paper.

-- Top with an additional sprinkle of cinnamon and enjoy.
+- Bake for 10-12 minutes or until the mixture is set.
+Let cool for a few minutes.
+Top with an additional sprinkle of cinnamon and enjoy.